Fifth Annual Narrative “Tell Me a Story” High School Contest

 In this year’s Narrative “Tell Me a Story” High School Contest, we asked students around the world to address, in a six-hundred-word story or essay, a pivotal choice.
 These young writers proved they are fearless in mining life’s defining choices, finding grace or humor when it’s in the offing, or, if not, revealing how truly irrevocable choosing can be.

 Negotiating the decision to leave one’s family in Cuba for a brighter future; the strain on a young woman with an eating disorder as she navigates a date at a pizza parlor; an empathetic twelve-year-old bullied into dating a boy who threatens her if she doesn’t comply; a philosophical, humorous take on choosing what to have for dinner.

 The winning stories are raw and concise, funny and irreverent, incandescent and heartbreaking.
 Each manages to conjure an entire world and a pivotal choice, all in a compact six hundred words.
-Whether fiction or nonfiction, the stories read as true—as good stories must.
-I have such respect for the way these writers serve as unflinching messengers of candor, pluck, talent. —Carol Edgarian
+Whether fiction or nonfiction, the stories read as true—as good stories must. —Carol Edgarian

 The winners of the Fifth Annual Narrative “Tell Me a Story” High School Contest: